Enjoy Everything From Authentic Cuban to Down-Home BBQ Within Minutes

 If you head east of Steinbrenner Field you'll find yourself in the historic neighborhood of West Tampa.
 If you've a yen for casual, authentic ethnic food, then this is the perfect neighborhood for you.
 Look past some of the faded exteriors, and you'll find some off-the-beaten path gems featuring Peruvian, Mexican, Chinese, Cuban and Spanish.
 One of the most popular spots in this area is called La Teresita.

 Pelagia's is located in the Marriott Renaissance Hotel at International Plaza Mall and is the perfect spot to fortify yourself for a long day of shopping.
 This beautifully decorated trattoria reflects a contemporary Milanese style and the service is impeccable.
 There is a spacious outdoor patio for dining al fresco.
-Although not well known in Tampa as a breakfast spot, they offer one of the most extensive breakfast menus in town as expertly prepared as their dinner options.
-Diners can choose items from the menu or take advantage of the continental or full buffet.
-Breads are fresh baked each morning.
+Mediterranean-influenced Italian dishes include lobster ravioli, pan-seared sea scallops with Key lime emulsion, spinach-potato gnocchi and sautéed Blue Nose bass.
+Although not well known in Tampa as a breakfast spot, they offer one of the most extensive breakfast menus in town as expertly prepared as their lunch and dinner options.
 (813-313-3235)

 9 Texas de Brazil